sfomuseum/BlenderUSDZ/README.md

 USDZ file import and export plugin for [Blender](https://www.blender.org), that provides a simple method of importing and exporting models used with Augmented Reality applications.

+## Background

+This is a fork of [robmcrosby/BlenderUSDZ](https://github.com/sfomuseum/BlenderUSDZ/tree/main) which custom Python scripts for converting USDZ models.
+For background, please see the ["Experiments in Photogrammetry"](https://millsfield.sfomuseum.org/blog/2023/11/29/3d/) blog post.

 ## Installation